webpack/webpack.js.org/src/content/guides/code-splitting.md

 webpack 4.6.0+ adds support for prefetching and preloading.

-Using these inline directives while declaring your imports allows webpack to output “Resource Hint” which tells the browser that this resource is probably (prefetch) or definitely (preload) needed for some navigation in the future.
+Using these inline directives while declaring your imports allows webpack to output “Resource Hint” which tells the browser that for:
+- prefetch: resource is probably needed for some navigation in the future
+- preload: resource might be needed during the current navigation

 Simple prefetch example can be having a `HomePage` component, which renders a `LoginButton` component which then on demand loads a `LoginModal` component after being clicked.